-A. Clusters and associated capacity regions
+A. Clusters and Associated Capacity Regions

-We first plot the result for a single run of our algorithm for a system with one base-station and n = 4 users and d = 5 direction vectors.
-At any time-step the direction vector is selected uniformly at random from a set of 5 possible direction vectors.
+We first plot the result for a single run of our algorithm for a system with one base-station and n = 4 users and d = 5direction vectors for each user-pair, i.e., 30 unique direction vectors.
+At any time-step the direction vector is selected uniformly at random from this set of 30 possible direction vectors.
 The probability of success and the throughput per resource block is plotted in Figure 4a and 4b respectively.
-For this system, there are 6 possible user-pairs therefore it take around 4.5 sec for the "build classifiers" phase to complete7.
 We observe that our algorithm is able to converge to optimum within 10 sec and achieve probability of success higher then 90%.
-In Figure 4c and 4d we plot the probability of success and throughput per resource block for user-pair 1 in the system.
-We observe that similar to before, our algorithm is able to learn the optimal throughput for user-pair 1 within 10 sec and achieve probability of success higher then 90%.
+In Figure 4c and 4d we plot the probability of success and